jjorissen52/echo_api/README.md

    * `nameSpace` (string) the name space that the screen belongs to.
 Currently always “Symed”.
    * `parameters` (string) the parameters for the select statement.
 It is possible to get the names of the parameters from the API_SelectParameters function, the values will need to be supplied by the programmer.

-`selc.client.connection.API_UpdateData(connection.session_id, treename, levelname, screenName, nameSpace, parameters, dsXML)`
+`connection.client.service.API_UpdateData(connection.session_id, treename, levelname, screenName, nameSpace, parameters, dsXML)`
    * `session` (string): the session id returned from a login.
    * `treename` (string) the name of tree (for providers, this is “Locations”)
    * `levelname` (string) the name of the level (for providers, this is “Providers”)